alemesa/mapbox-covid19/TUTORIAL.md

 [API Docs](https://docs.corona.lmao-xd.wtf/version-2)

-We will use the general path https://corona.lmao.ninja/v2/jhucsse which returns a list of countries or provinces with COVID-19 stats.
+Let's use this API path https://corona.lmao.ninja/v2/jhucsse which returns a list of countries or provinces with COVID-19 stats.

 The response looks like this